rafa-rrayes/RedPanPy/README.md

 By following this documentation, you should be able to:

-- Set up a basic GUI application using `PyHtmlGui`.
+- Set up a basic GUI application using `RedPanPy`.
 - Bind HTML element events to Python functions.
 - Manipulate the HTML content from Python.
 - Retrieve values from HTML input elements.